VukolRo/born2beRoot/packages.md

     ```
     ufw allow 4242
     ```
-  - to delet some of rules listed after `ufw status numbered`
+  - to delete some of rules listed after `ufw status numbered`
     ```
     uwf delete <number of rule>
     ```